-More than 200 million eggs are being recalled because of salmonella — here’s what the illness is and how to avoid it
+More than 206 million eggs have been recalled because of a salmonella outbreak — here’s what the illness is and how to avoid it

 - Shutterstock/ra3rn

-- More than 200 million eggs were recalled from supermarkets because they may have been contaminated with salmonella.
+- More than 206 million eggs are being recalled from supermarkets because they may have been contaminated with salmonella.

-- Salmonella infections sicken 1.2 million people in the US every year, leading to 23,000 hospitalizations and 450 deaths.
+- Salmonella infections sicken 1.2 million people in the US every year, leading to about 23,000 hospitalizations and 450 deaths.

-- Infections are most common for young children.
-They’re most severe for infants, the elderly, and people with weakened immune systems.
+- Infections are most common in young children and most severe among infants, older people, and people with weakened immune systems.

-- Most cases resolve with rest and re-hydration after four to seven days, but some severe cases require antibiotics.
+- Most people get better in four to seven days with rest and rehydration, but some severe cases require antibiotics.

-Every year in the US, about 1 million people get salmonella infections from food that’s been contaminated by one of the many kinds of Salmonella bacteria.
+Every year in the US, about 1 million people get salmonella infections from food that has been contaminated by one of the many kinds of salmonella bacteria.

-In the latest widespread incident, more than 200 million eggs have been recalled from supermarkets and grocery chains including Food Lion and Walmart.
-So far, at least 22 illnesses related to the contaminated eggs have been reported, according to the FDA.
+On Friday, the Food and Drug Administration announced a recall of more than 206 million eggs in supermarkets and grocery chains including Food Lion and Walmart.
+So far, the Centers for Disease Control and Prevention (CDC) report that there have been at least 35 illnesses and 11 hospitalizations related to the outbreak.
+(You can check whether your eggs have been recalled on the FDA website.)

-Eggs and dairy products are one of the most common sources of the foodborne illness, but infections with salmonella – which cause an illness known as salmonellosis – also come from poultry, meat, unpasteurized milk, cheese, fruits, vegetables, spices, and nuts, among other things.
+Eggs and dairy products are one of the most common sources of the foodborne illness, but infections with salmonella – which cause an illness known as salmonellosis – also come from eating poultry, meat, fruits, vegetables, spices, and nuts, among other things.
+In April, an outbreak linked to the herbal supplement kratom sickened at least 132 people in 38 states.

-Recently, an outbreak linked to the herbal supplement kratom sickened at least 132 people in 38 states.
 Some people also get sick by interacting with animals, especially reptiles, amphibians, and birds.

 - source